-Trichotillomania is a type of impulse control disorder in which people pull out hairs to satisfy an urge or tension.
+Trichotillomania and Excoriation Disorder are impulse control disorders in which people pull out hairs and pick their skin to satisfy an urge or tension.

-People recognize the sensory qualities of hair and how it helps produce calm when they pull enough to produce a more hypnotic, semi-trance like state.
-Once they realize how quickly their emotional state of anxiety, stress, or boredom become alleviated, the hair pulling becomes a very addictive, self soothing behavior that can feel impossible to break.
+Recognizing the sensory qualities of hair and skin and how it helps produce calm when overwhelmed or stimulation when bored is usually enough to produce a more hypnotic, semi-trance like state.
+Once people realize their emotional state of anxiety, stress, or boredom become alleviated, the hair pulling, skin picking, or nail biting become a very addictive, self-soothing behavior often perceived as impossible to stop, which is NOT TRUE!

 Dr. Shinar has been treating hair pulling and skin picking patients for over twenty years.
 He has a 98% success rate by helping people acquire more adaptive tools to deal with unpleasant emotional states.
 He helps sufferers to pay close attention to the triggers (thoughts, feelings, impulses, urges, images) that precede the behavior, collecting every detail about the behaviors, and formulate treatment plans accordingly.
 And most importantly, Dr. Shinar recognizes the sensitivity of these disorders and provides the utmost compassion and proficiency in treating his patients.